wasmvision/wasmvision-site/content/docs/guides/output.md

 ## Save to File

-wasmVision can write data to video files in several different formats.
+wasmVision can write data to image and video files in several different formats.

 When using wasmVision, this is configured by using the `--output=file` flag.